Easy Ways Promote Your Book for Beginners (Even if you feel lost)

 ABOUT TORIE MATHIS

-Torie Mathis helps authors become more successful by teaching the strategies and skills to promote their book and to create a buzz-worthy personal brand.
+Torie Mathis helps entrepreneurs, business owners, and CEOs showcase their authority with an expert book and a buzz-worthy personal brand.
 She is a best-selling author, Army veteran, speaker + trainer, and your mentor to creating the business+ life you love.
-She has cracked the code for creating a lucrative, independent business + an amazing lifestyle.
+She is the founder of the Author Exposure Blueprint, the Smart Arsenal, and the host of SMART AF.